Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Performance evaluation

-We should note that, our multi-channel model decreases large amount of storage requirements, since we use a unified deep reconstruction network to serve all sampling rates.
-For instance, Ista approach for seven different sampling rates has about 0.34 million (M) parameters each, totaling 2.4M, while our reconstruction network has only 1.1M parameters.
+In the application scenarios with fixed sampling rates, the proposed $k$-channel sampling structure can be used to serve all $k$ target sampling rates with a unified deep reconstruction network.
+A large amount of storage space is then be saved.
+For instance, Ista approach for seven different target sampling rates has about 0.34 million (M) parameters each, requiring 2.38M in all.
+In contrast, our reconstruction network has only 0.75M parameters due to the fact that $k$ target sampling rates are integrated into a single model.